Google Translate Disclaimer

 SMDHU monitors tick populations and human cases of Lyme disease in Simcoe and Muskoka.

 SMDHU does tick dragging to actively look for blacklegged ticks.
 Tick dragging is a standardized method of active surveillance used in Ontario.
 Ticks found are identified and tested for tick-borne diseases, including Lyme disease.
-SMDHU typically conducts active surveillance in spring and fall.
+SMDHU typically conducts active surveillance in the spring and in the fall.

 Information about ticks and Lyme disease surveillance in Ontario is provided by Public Health Ontario.